romdeau23/wow-lfgspamfilter/README.rst

 Features
 ********

-- banning players by name
+- multiple filtering modes (the default mode should catch most spam groups)
-- filtering previously banned or reported players
+- filtering groups from previously reported and/or banned players
-- filtering based on group age or filled out voice chat
 - temporary player bans

-**Please note that this filtering is not 100%.
-It should improve over time as you report more spam groups.**
+**Please note that this filtering is not 100%.**

+**The addon cannot simply search for things like "WTS" in group titles due to restrictions of the ingame APIs.**

 How to use